-- Regarding FAO PSMA Article 9: the current CCSBT Minimum Standards for Port Inspection requires that Members must decide, based on information received and other information, to authorize or deny entry

-36https://www.ccsbt.org/sites/ccsbt.org/files/userfiles/file/docs_english/operational_resolutions/Resolution_Minimum_Port_In spection_Standards.pdf into its designated port.
+- Regarding FAO PSMA Article 9: the current CCSBT Minimum Standards for Port Inspection requires that Members must decide, based on information received and other information, to authorize or deny entry into its designated port.
 There is no requirement, however, to deny entry to vessels engaged in IUU fishing.
 Communication of denial of port entry are not explicitly required.
-The CCSBT should update the measure to require denial of entry to vessels engaged in IUU fishing.
+The CCSBT should update the measure to require denial of entry to vessels engaged in IUU fishing. - Regarding FAO PSMA Article 18: in case of IUU fishing being detected upon an inspection, the CCSBT measure should include an explicit denial of use of ports for landing, transshipping, etc. of fish that has not been previously landed, and for other port services; and the vessel should be included on the draft IUU list.

-37 [The CCSBT's Resolution for a CCSBT Scheme for Minimum Standards for Inspection in Port was recommended by CC 10 and adopted by EC 22 in 2015.]

-38 [Fishing/carrier vessels with SBT/SBT products may enter any port if it is not for the purpose of landing and/or transhipment of SBT or SBT products.]
+92 [Fishing/carrier vessels with SBT/SBT products may enter any port if it is not for the purpose of landing and/or transhipment of SBT or SBT products.]